 A meal delivered to the door

-Sometimes the pressures of life bought about by ill-health, a disability or depression impact on our motivation, desire or ability to cook.
+Sometimes living with ill health, a disability or depression can impact our motivation, desire or ability to cook.
 Often it’s the last thing we can or want to do.

-Our sense of independence can be challenged by admitting we might need a little help.
-Meals providers are often told, “I wish I’d got meals sooner”.
+Admitting we might need a little help can challenge our sense of independence.
+Meals providers are often told, “I wish I’d gotten meals sooner.”

-A common problem facing people adapting to changed circumstances is poor nutrition and or weight loss.
-These often lead to more complications.
-A few decent meals a week make a huge difference
+Poor nutrition and/or weight loss is a common problem facing older Australians and those adapting to changed circumstances, often leading to further complications.
+A few decent meals a week makes a huge difference!

 Who can get meals?

 How much do they cost?

 A three-course meal from Meals on Wheels usually ranges between $7.00 to $10.00, including delivery.
 This is a subsidised rate, kept low thanks to a contribution by the Federal Government.

 To receive meals at a subsidised cost you need to be on a full or part disability or aged pension.
 Carers are often eligible too.

 Services also offer meals at alternative rates for those receiving a pension.